Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) p p -form symmetry

 while, as expected, it vanishes identically for \(d < p + 2\).
 For completeness, in the case that \(d = 2p + 2\), where the theory becomes conformal, the above limit ceases to apply.
 The appropriate scaling limit is instead \(R / r \gg 1\), in which case the asymmetry becomes:

 The additive constant (slightly different between the generic and conformal cases) denotes a subleading correction, dependent on the geometry of the entangling surface \(\pd\aent\) and on the coupling \(\lambda\).
+In complete analogy with the \(p=0\) case, it can be computed exactly in \(d=p+3\) and \(d=p+4\), by virtue of the analytic expressions \cref{eq:c0-ahjk,eq:c0-d=4}.
 In all instances, this asymptotic regime happily reproduces the results of \cref{sec:entropic-CMW-global}, where the entanglement asymmetry was computed for the entire spatial slice.